 The methodology starts with overarching business strategic goals and objectives and aligns content marketing activities to deliver against those goals by understanding and attracting the right audiences (customers, employees, influencers or investors) for the business.

 A content strategy will answer why you are publishing content, and then provide what, when and who to publish to, to accelerate your brand’s growth.
-The following methodology is scalable from small business to global enterprise and works across B2B or B2C.
+The following methodology is scalable from small businesses to global enterprises and works across B2B or B2C.

 How to develop your content strategy